How to make pesto genovese? Let’s discover the history of pesto and the authentic pesto sauce recipe

 Finally, testaroli, an ancient pasta originating in the Lunigiana area (between La Spezia and Massa).
 It takes its name from the container where this pasta is prepared, the “testo”, that is a large round pan.
 They are made with water, flour (in ancient times spelt) and salt and are prepared by mixing the ingredients in a fluid wood-fired batter for a few minutes to form a kind of crêpe of a few millimetres thickness, which is then cut into pieces in an irregular shape.

-Wine pairing with Pesto and where to buy pesto sauce
+Wine pairing with authentic Pesto and where to buy it

 Happy pesto genovese everyone!